kluctl/kluctl/docs/jinja2-templating.md

       b: c
 ```

-These variables can then be used in all kustomizeDirs and sub-deployments.
+These variables can then be used in all deployments and sub-deployments.

 ### clusterConfigMap
 Loads a configmap from the target's cluster and loads the specified key's value as a yaml file into the jinja2 variables